Market Overview for April, 2026

 What is the median sale price and median price per sq ft in Midwood?

-The median home sale price in Brooklyn was $861K.
+In April, the median home sale price in Brooklyn was $850K.

 Top most expensive neighborhoods in Brooklyn